Analysis | The right’s emerging hoax-ification of the omicron variant

 The same weekend on Fox News, the variant was supposedly a drummed-up reason to infringe upon people’s civil liberties.
 Lara Logan even seemed to suggest we shouldn’t be testing for new variants because we’re just going to find them.

-“If they keep testing for different strains of coronavirus, we’re going to be locked down for the rest of our existence,” Logan said, despite there being very few lockdowns right now and President Biden saying we won’t have more.
+“If they keep testing for different strains of coronavirus, we’re going to be locked down for the rest of our existence,” Logan said, despite there being very few shutdowns right now and President Biden saying we won’t have more.

 Logan went on to suggest that such coronaviruses are just something that inherently exist (other coronaviruses do exist, but they are not nearly as deadly as the current iteration and its variants).
 Logan added that the variants were a manufactured problem: “They’ve created a problem that can never actually be solved, so they can justify whatever it is they want to do.”

 As Logan said these things, Fox medical expert Marc Siegel appeared in a separate box on screen nodding along.
-Asked to respond, he said he was in “complete agreement” with Logan about the economic and societal cost of lockdowns.
+Asked to respond, he said he was in “complete agreement” with Logan about the economic and societal cost of shutdowns.

-Logan retains her slot at Fox despite having an awful track record of spreading coronavirus vaccine misinformation and other baseless conspiracy theories.
-Siegel, you might recall, offered one of the worst predictions about the coronavirus back in March 2020, stating that, “This virus should be compared to the flu.
+Logan retains her slot at Fox despite having an awful track record of spreading coronavirus vaccine misinformation and other baseless claims.
+Siegel, you might recall, offered one of the worst predictions about the coronavirus back in March 2020, stating: “This virus should be compared to the flu.
 Because at worst — worst-case scenario — it could be the flu.”
-The host of the show they were appearing on, Jeanine Pirro, also stated in early 2020 that, “All the talk about coronavirus being so much more deadly [than the flu] doesn’t reflect reality.”
+The host of the show they were appearing on, Jeanine Pirro, stated in early 2020: “All the talk about coronavirus being so much more deadly [than the flu] doesn’t reflect reality.”

-The reality is that the coronavirus has proven much more deadly than the flu, both in raw numbers and in the percentage of people who contract the virus becoming seriously ill or dying.
+The reality is that the coronavirus has proved much more deadly than the flu, both in raw numbers and in the percentage of people who contract the virus becoming seriously ill or dying.

 The confluence of those three people being present for such a conversation about the new variant being a supposed political ploy is an irony that shouldn’t be lost upon anyone.
 But they are merely three in a bevy of people who wrongly downplayed the virus and, despite that experience, continue to do so.

 There is a cottage industry for casting doubt on the pandemic, starting with Trump’s early repeated flu comparisons and assurances that it would just go away — potentially relatively quickly.
-Then-Vice President Mike Pence wrote an op-ed in summer 2020 saying there was no second wave of the coronavirus, even as the second wave was beginning to take off.
-And while the pandemic doubters have cast this as an electoral ploy, remember that Trump himself cast significant doubt on the severity of the coming fall and winter 2020-21 surge — before it became the worst of the pandemic thus far.
+Vice President Mike Pence wrote an op-ed in summer 2020 saying there was no second wave of the coronavirus, even as the second wave was beginning to take off.
+And while the pandemic doubters have cast this as an electoral ploy, remember that Trump himself cast significant doubt on the severity of the coming fall and winter 2020-2021 surge — before it became the worst of the pandemic thus far.

 What’s perhaps most gobsmacking about the effort to declare the omicron variant to be a political ploy is that we have plenty of evidence that variants can pose huge problems; the delta variant rendered vaccines significantly less effective in stopping the spread of the virus, though they still made a huge dent in hospitalizations and deaths.